Within Teamwork, you can create tasks in your projects via email.

 To create multiple tasks, leave the subject blank and put each task on a new line in the body of the email with a blank line following each task.

-• Line breaks are not allowed so keep it all on one line.
+• Line breaks are not supported, so keep it all on one line.

 Task number 1 {quick description}